MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/live-response.md

 To enable your security operations team to continue investigating an impacted device, files can now be downloaded in the background.

-- To download a file in the background, in the live response command console, type `download <file_path> &`
+- To download a file in the background, in the live response command console, type `download <file_path> &`.
 - If you are waiting for a file to be downloaded, you can move it to the background by using Ctrl + Z.
-- To bring a file download to the foreground, in the live response command console, type `fg <command_id>`
+- To bring a file download to the foreground, in the live response command console, type `fg <command_id>`.

 Here are some examples: